sharma24harshit/horizon-dashboard/README.md

 Get started with Horizon Dashboard UI

 ### Introduction
-Created to provide insight do dashbaords.
+Created to provide Insight for dashboards.

 ### Quick Start